.

 Club Atletico Atlanta

-Club Atletico Atlanta is an Argentine Football (soccer) club also known as Atlanta or Los bohemios.
-It currently plays in Primera B Metropolitana which is the regionalised third tier of the Asociacion de Futbol Argentino league system.
+Club Atletico Atlanta is an Argentine Football (soccer) club from Buenos Aires, nicknamed Los bohemios ("The Bohemians").
+It currently plays in Primera B Metropolitana, which is in the regionalised third tier of the Asociacion de Futbol Argentino league system.

 History